MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/pktmon/pktmon-wac-extension.md

 ms.topic: how-to
 author: khdownie
 ms.author: v-kedow
-ms.date: 11/12/2020
+ms.date: 07/23/2021
 ---

 # Packet Monitoring Extension in Windows Admin Center

->Applies to: Windows Server (Semi-Annual Channel), Windows Server 2019, Windows 10, Azure Stack HCI, Azure Stack Hub, Azure
+>Applies to: Azure Stack HCI, version 20H2; Windows Server 2019, Windows 10, Azure Stack Hub, Azure

 The Packet Monitoring extension allows you to operate and consume Packet Monitor through Windows Admin Center.
 The extension helps you diagnose your network by capturing and displaying network traffic through the networking stack in a log that is easy to follow and manipulate.